andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 24. `git remote show [repo]` shows additional info about the target repo.
 `stale` means that the branch has been removed in the remote repo.

+25. It's possible to revert multiple commits in a row (if there are no merge commits!):
+`git revert --no-commit HEAD~4..`.
+`4` is a number of commits to be reverted.
+Don't forget to do a commit after it.

 ## Tags